FedeClaudi/Term.jl/docs/src/adv/progressbars.md

 !!! info "`println` vs `print`"
     You'll notice we've used `println` in the example above.
 Currently, using `print` will break the layout and the text won't be printed correctly.
 Please use `println` while using `ProgressBar`!

 `with` takes care of it all.
 It starts the progress bar and stops it too!
 No matter what happens in the code inside the `do` block, `with` will stop the progress bar so we can use it with no fear.
 It also removes the need to explicitly call `start!/stop!`, which helps.
-We recomend that you always use `with`.
+We recommend that you always use `with`.

-So with `with` we loose some of the boiler plate, but it's still a bit too much isn'it?
+So with `with` we loose some of the boiler plate, but it's still a bit too much isn't it?
 It's cool if you need something specific, but if you want a simple progress bar to monitor progress in a loop perhaps you want something simpler.
 That's where `@track` comes in:

 ```@example prog